ottools/ObjectBuilder/README.md

 What is Object Builder?
 ----

-Object Builder is a dat and spr files editor.

-* Faster loading and compiling.
-* Export and import sprite sheets.
+Object Builder is an editor for creating graphic objects for OTClient.
+You can edit or add new items, outfits, effects or missiles to your client.

+Some freatures:

+* It's faster to load or compile your projects.
+* Import or export your objects as sprite sheet.
-* Support for versions 10.xx
+* Support for transparent sprites.
-* Cut imported images.
+* You're able to cut the imported images.

-Supported versions:
+Supported client versions:
 ----

 * 7.10 - 10.41

 Download